1st January 1970

 Although CBI had made a general reservation of its rights regarding jurisdiction during the adjudication, CBI had not specifically raised any of the above challenges to jurisdiction prior to the adjudicator issuing his Decision.
 The question to be decided by the TCC was whether CBI could raise and rely upon these jurisdictional points for the first time in the enforcement proceedings.

-In reaching her decision Mrs Justice O’Farrell in the TCC relied upon the recent ruling in Bresco Electrical Services Limited EWCA Civ 27, where Coulson LJ concluded:
+In reaching his decision Mrs Justice O’Farrell in the TCC relied upon the recent ruling in Bresco Electrical Services Limited EWCA Civ 27, where Coulson LJ concluded:

 “the purpose of the 1996 Act would be substantially defeated if a responding party could, as a matter of course, reserve its position on jurisdiction in general terms at the start of an adjudication, thereby avoiding any ruling by the adjudicator or the taking of any remedial steps by the referring party; participate fully in the nuts and bolts of the adjudication, either without raising any detailed jurisdiction points, or raising only specific points which were subsequently rejected by the adjudicator (and the court); and then, having lost the adjudication, was allowed to comb through the documents in the hope that a new jurisdiction point might turn up at the summary judgment stage, in order to defeat the enforcement of the adjudicator’s decision at the eleventh hour…” [Emphasis added]